ch1kor1t4/ch1kor1t4/README.md

 *Thx for visiting* 😄

 I´m just an enthusiastic dude who works in the cybersecurity field.
-I know a lil bit of stuff which I wanna share it 💙
+I know a lil bit of stuff which I wanna share 💙

 📍 I’m working on document my repositories so pls wait a bit more til I upload my stuff.

 🌱 Currently I’m learning about ethical hacking, my purpose is to improve my skills and let´s see where does it take me.
+💬 Ask me about anything, I´ll be glad to help